 2. What are the best defenses to the charge?

-If a person is accused of a crime under this statute, then he can challenge the accusation by raising a legal defense.
-A good defense can often get a charge reduced or even dismissed.
+If a person is accused of a crime under this statute, he can challenge the accusation by raising a legal defense.
+A good defense can often reduce or even dismiss a charge.

 Three common defenses are: